engdan77/music_meta_manager/README.md

 ## Tutorial - User Guide

-Below we'll take you through a sample where would add an additional CSV writer and reader for songs meta data e.g. to be transferred to MacOS Music application.
+Below we'll take you through a sample where would add an additional CSV writer and reader for song meta data e.g. to be transferred to the MacOS Music application.

 ### Create a custom Song class

-This is to be used together with your ReadAdapter or WriteAdapter by inherit BaseSong and implements the abstract methods with its main responsibility
+This is to be used together with your ReadAdapter or WriteAdapter by inheriting BaseSong and implementing the abstract methods with its main responsibility

-- Normalize the fieldname in that application interchangable with BaseSong
+- Normalize the field name in that application interchangeable with BaseSong
 - Convert string representation of datetime used for e.g. "created"

 ```python